agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Impact**:

-I made some calculations on the number of lives saved if one works for top NGO's like GiveWell or 80k hours.
+I made some calculations on the number of lives saved if one works for top NGO's like GiveWell or 80k-hours.
 It comes to about 600-3000 lives (shown in appendix).
 Another estimate by a person who worked there, relates to 1500 lives (extrapolated to 40 years).
 We use this number as it is made by a givewell employee.
 As we will be spending the next